- Robert Luketic

 - Release Date

 Butler plays a minor-league talk show host whose specialty is “the ugly truth” about relationships.
 He maintains that men want sex, whereas women have a laundry list of unrealistic characteristics they’re looking for in a partner.
 In the process of getting together, people change themselves just to find someone, and then, later on, they realize that they have nothing in common because their relationship is based on an act.
-So why not just behave naturally and get someone that naturally fits The Real You.
-Makes sense, right?
+So why not just behave naturally and get someone that naturally fits The Real You?
+It makes sense, right?

-Heigl produced the movie, so it’s unlikely she’ll turn on it a few months down the road like she did with Knocked Up after its release.
+Heigl produced the movie, so it’s unlikely she’ll turn on it a few months down the road as she did with Knocked Up after its release.
 Then again, she has a notorious track record for that sort of thing.
 She’s an incredibly snotty celebrity, turning on her own work and voicing dissatisfaction with her performances.
 It doesn’t make her a very appealing star, particularly after she left Grey’s Anatomy and declined an Emmy nomination because she doesn’t care for what she’s taken part in.
 Perhaps Heigl has put herself into her character from The Ugly Truth, producing a woman who seemingly knows what she wants but doesn’t really know at all.